unknownpedestrian/SoundBridge/privacy-policy.md

-# Privacy Policy for SoundBridge!
+# Privacy Policy for BunBot!

-This Privacy Policy governs the collection, use, and sharing of personal information by SoundBridge!, a Discord bot developed by C.Gillen and D.Jacobs.
-By using SoundBridge!, you agree to the terms of this Privacy Policy.
+This Privacy Policy governs the collection, use, and sharing of personal information by BunBot!, a Discord bot developed by C.Gillen and D.Jacobs.
+By using BunBot!, you agree to the terms of this Privacy Policy.

 # Information We Collect